pynucastro/pynucastro/CONTRIBUTING.md

 ## Pull Requests

-*Any contributions that have the potential to change answers should be done via pull requests.* A pull request should be generated from your fork of pynucastro and target the `main` branch.
+*Any contributions that have the potential to change answers should be done via pull requests.* A pull request should be generated from a feature branch in your fork of pynucastro and target the `main` branch.

 You should run the `pytest` unit tests on your changes, if possible, before issuing the PR.
 To run the unit tests, in the repository root